-We begin by acknowledging the land—because the land is fundamental to our wellbeing, our existence, and to all we do as a forest school.
+We begin by acknowledging the land—because the land is fundamental to our wellbeing, our existence, and to all we do as a forest school and as humans.

-Ripple Forest School, Ripple Bikes, and Ripple Movement & Music are located on the ancestral homelands of the ᏣᎳᎩ (Tsalagi, Cherokee), as well as the S’atsoyaha (Yuchi), Miccosukee, and likely other Indigenous peoples whose names and relationships to this land have been erased through colonization.
+Ripple Forest School is located on the ancestral homelands of the ᏣᎳᎩ (Tsalagi, Cherokee), as well as the S’atsoyaha (Yuchi), Miccosukee, and likely other Indigenous peoples whose names and relationships to this land have been erased through colonization.
 This land, known to the U.S. as Cession 42, was not freely given.

 We recognize that the Cherokee people are not only ancestors of this land, but present-day relatives—especially members of the Eastern Band of Cherokee—who continue to live, care for, and defend their homelands in Western North Carolina today.